 This Chapter is based closely on the BAAF Practice Note of the same name (Practice Note 42) which can be accessed on the Members Area of the BAAF's website.

-Many foster carers and prospective adopters own dogs.
+Many foster carers own dogs.
 The practice note states:

 "Adopting rigid policies in relation to households which have dogs could exclude many potential substitute families which have much more to offer children in need of family placements".

 "Potentially dogs pose a numbers of dangers to children and this need to be acknowledged and guarded against.
 Sensible hygiene arrangements and appropriate adult supervision will eliminate or significantly reduce most risks, but there is never room for complacency".

 The policy in Derby City is based on the principal that the presence of a dog in a household may often benefit children placed in a number of ways.
 However, potential or approved foster carers must be able to demonstrate that they are responsible dog owners, and must be committed to placing the welfare of any child in their care above all other considerations.